 Do I need a North Carolina PE to seal my wind load report?

 Yes.
-North Carolina requires a North Carolina-licensed Professional Engineer for any sealed structural drawings submitted for permit.
-WindLoadCalc produces a calculation report that an NC-licensed PE can review, accept, and seal as part of the submittal package — but we do not provide North Carolina PE stamps directly.
-Our in-house PE service is limited to Florida residential and small commercial projects up to 3 stories.
-For NC, run the calculation in WindLoadCalc, then route the report to a North Carolina-licensed PE of your choosing for sign-and-seal.
+North Carolina requires a North Carolina-licensed Professional Engineer to seal any structural drawings submitted for permit.
+WindLoadCalc produces the calculation report — wind speeds, pressures, zones, exposure category, the controlling factors for every number — and your NC PE reviews, accepts, and seals it as part of the submittal package.
+We do not provide North Carolina PE stamps ourselves.
+Our on-staff Florida-licensed P.E. covers Florida residential and small commercial work up to 3 stories only.
+For NC, the workflow is: run the calc, hand the report to a North Carolina-licensed PE you trust, and let them apply the seal.

-Are mountains in western NC special wind regions?
+Are western NC mountains special wind regions under ASCE 7?